 THE ANCIEN HÔTEL DE LEYDIS

-Les Suites Sarladaises is housed in the ancient Hôtel de Leydis, an imposing structure of medieval origin refurbished in the 17th century as the home of magistrates of the Leydis family who presided over judicial affairs in the adjoining ‘Presidial’, the royal court of justice.
-Over the ages these and other judges were housed in the building’s stylish period rooms – hence the résidences d’époque incorporated in Les Suites Sarladaises business name and logo.
+Oozing authenticity, Les Suites sarladaises are in the ancient “Hotel de Leydis”, an imposing structure of medieval origin, refurbished in the 17th century as the home of magistrates of the Leydis family who presided over judicial affairs in the ‘Presidial’, the royal court of justice which adjoins the building.
+Over the ages, these and other judges were housed in the building’s stylish period rooms.

-The five units of Les Suites Sarladaises recognize the town’s vibrant medieval past through the symbolism of five mythical beasts drawn from heraldry: the unicorn, griffin, phoenix, caladrius, and salamander – the last taken from Sarat’s own coat-of-arms.
+Les Suites sarladaises recognize the town’s vibrant medieval past through the symbolism of five mythical beasts drawn from heraldry.
+Each unit is named in reference to one of its beasts: griffin, unicorn, phoenix, caladrius, and salamander – the last taken from Sarat’s own coat-of-arms.

 SARLAT-LA-CANÉDA